 While there is no cure for cutaneous lymphoma, an accurate diagnosis is key to finding the most effective treatment.

-Removes a small piece of tissue in the affected areas for viewing under a microscope to check for cancerous cells.
+The doctor removes tissue samples from the affected areas.
+The samples are viewed under a microscope to check for cancerous cells.